-U.S. Bank Business Platinum review
+U.S. Bank Business Platinum Card

 The plain-vanilla card Business Platinum Card offered by U.S. Bank is about as stripped down as it gets.
 There’s no annual fee and also no rewards.
-What is does offer is the Visa Savings Edge program, which gives discounts ranging typically from 1% to 5% at select merchants along with a generous introductory APR on purchases and balance transfers.

 It’s challenging to find a reason to pick the Business Platinum card over one of U.S. Bank’s other business cards.